Image by MicroStockHub from iStock

 • Regulatory Compliance: Ensure accurate financial reporting and assess regulatory risks.

-As financial and risk modeling is essential in any organization, architects frequently need to answer questions about the (economic) value of technology investments and architecture.
-Answering this question is a crucial skill for any senior architect.
-Still, it may take much work to answer this seemingly harmless question concisely and convincingly to a non-technical audience without sounding like a techie version of Shakespeare.
+Because financial and risk modeling matters in every organization, architects are often asked about the economic value of technology investments and architecture.
+Answering that question clearly is a crucial skill for any senior architect, especially when speaking to a non-technical audience.

 In this post, I sketch two answers to the question of the economic value of architecture: